leesj-dev/classroom-notifier/README.md

 #### 2. Download the files and install the required packages.
 Download the entire repo as a .zip file and unzip it.
-Open terminal and type `pip install -r requirements.txt` to install the required packages.
+Open terminal, move to your directory by `cd "file path"` and type `pip install -r requirements.txt` to install the required packages.
 Open folder `src` and move every file to a specific directory.

 #### 3. Add a `.env` file to the directory where you put the other files and add the following code to the file.